 "It's impossible to know whether it was Trayvon Martin or George Zimmerman who threw the first punch in the confrontation that ended Martin's life," Ryan Grim wrote in a Huffington Post report on Monday.
 "The jury apparently relied on that ambiguity to acquit Zimmerman on murdering Martin, because he said he killed the 17-year-old in self defense."

 For those who are unaware of the details of the case, they are as follows: Zimmerman, an aspiring police officer, was on patrol as part of a neighborhood watch, when he discovered Martin walking through a gated community in Sanford, Fla.
 He called 911 and began to follow the 17-year-old.
-At some point, a confrontation ensued, in which Martin was subsequently shot and killed.

 During the trial, less than savory accusations were made about the characters of both individuals.
 And you know what they say about hindsight?
 As it turns out, Martin, being followed by a stranger, felt just as threatened as Zimmerman claimed he was.
 And, as the Huffington Post points out, this whole ordeal could have been avoided if any of the following decisions had been made that night: